 You can't set up the SIMPLE IRA Plan after the year ends and still get a deduction for that year, as is allowed with SEPs.
 Generally, to make a SIMPLE IRA Plan effective for the year it must be set up by October 1 of that same year.
 A later date is allowed where the business is started after October 1.
 In this instance, the SIMPLE IRA Plan must be set up as soon thereafter as administratively feasible.

 Then there's a problem if the SIMPLE IRA Plan is intended for a sideline business and you're already in a 401(k) plan in another business or as an employee.
-In this scenario, the total amount you can put into the SIMPLE IRA Plan and the 401(k) plan combined can't be more than $18,000 in 2017 (same as 2016)--$23,500 if catch-up contributions are made to the 401(k) by one age 50 or over.
+In this scenario, the total amount you can put into the SIMPLE IRA Plan and the 401(k) plan combined can't be more than $18,500 in 2018--$24,500 if catch-up contributions are made to the 401(k) by one age 50 or over.

 You can set up a SIMPLE IRA Plan on your own by using IRS Form 5304-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)--Not for Use With a Designated Financial Institution, or Form 5305-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)--for Use With a Designated Financial Institution,, but most people turn to financial institutions to take care of the paperwork for them.
 SIMPLE IRA Plans are offered by the same financial institutions that offer IRAs and 401(k) plans.